vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Manually Adding Packages.md

 #### Example
 1. Open the manifest in a text editor, and append a comma to the last line inside the `dependencies` section.
-2. Add your package and release number to a new line in that section in the same format as other entries.
-E.g. `"com.unity.2d.pixel-perfect": "5.0.1"`.
+2. Add your package and release number to a new line in that section in the same format as other entries, for example `"com.unity.2d.pixel-perfect": "5.0.1"`.
     It is important to note that the last entry should not have a trailing comma.
 This is invalid JSON and Unity will fail to load the manifest.
 3. Save the manifest and return to Unity.